benformosa/fm/doc/fm-user-guide.md

 ```

 ## Configuring Fleet Manager
-Configuration for the service is through the configuration file `/etc/fm.sh`.
+The Fleet Manager service can be configured with the configuration file `/etc/fm.sh`.
 This is a shell script which only sets variables.
 Configuration for the application itself is through configuration files in `config`, under the app directory.

 ### Configuring LDAP